coaxialdolor/unnested-coaxial-recorder/DOCKER_README.md

 ✅ **Working out of the box:**
 - Python 3.10
-- PyTorch with CUDA 12.1 (GPU) or CPU
+- PyTorch with CUDA 12.1 (GPU), CPU, or ARM64
-- Montreal Forced Aligner via Conda
+- Montreal Forced Aligner via Conda (GPU/CPU only)
 - All dependencies
-- MFA English models pre-downloaded
+- MFA English models pre-downloaded (GPU/CPU only)
-- GPU support (NVIDIA)
+- GPU support (NVIDIA for GPU build)
 - Persistent data storage

+**Note:** ARM64 Docker image does NOT include MFA/Conda due to compatibility issues.
+Use native installation for MFA on Apple Silicon.

 **No manual installation needed!** 🎉